-If you are using a programmable irrigation controller or tap timer, set the switch on the control box to the ON position.
+Set the irrigation frequency on the programmable irrigation controller or tap timer.
 The irrigation will start automatically at the start time provided that the water level is below the float switch.
+Adjusting the irrigation frequency does not affect the water usage (litres per week for example).

-For example, if you set the irrigation to run every 24 hours and you set the start time to 6:00 pm, then the irrigation will start at 6:00 pm each day provided that the water level is below the float switch.
-Similarly, if you set the irrigation to run every 48 hours and you set the start time to 6:00 pm, then the irrigation will start at 6:00 pm every second day provided that the water level is below the float switch.
+For example, if you set the irrigation to run every 24 hours and you set the start time to 6:00 pm, then the irrigation will start at 6:00 pm each day provided that the water level is below the high level.
+Similarly, if you set the irrigation to run every 48 hours and you set the start time to 6:00 pm, then the irrigation will start at 6:00 pm every second day provided that the water level is below the high level.